Trusted WordPress tutorials, when you need them most.

 Step 1: Install and Set Up WPCode

-First, you need to install and activate the WPCode plugin.
+First, let’s install and activate the WPCode plugin.
 We have a guide on how to install a WordPress plugin if you need help with that.

-Once activated, navigate to Code Snippets » + Add Snippet.
-Here, choose ‘Add Your Custom Code (New Snippet)’ and click the ‘Use snippet’ button.
+Once activated, you can navigate to Code Snippets » + Add Snippet.
+Here, simply hover over ‘Add Your Custom Code (New Snippet)’ and click the ‘Use snippet’ button.

 Adding custom code in WPCode

-Next, change the ‘Code Type’ from HTML Snippet to ‘PHP Snippet.’
+Next, you’ll change the ‘Code Type’ from HTML Snippet to ‘PHP Snippet.’

 Creating a new WPCode code snippet for linking to external links from post titles

-Now, choose one of the following code snippets:
+Now, you can choose one of the following code snippets:

 Option 1: Make All Post Titles Link to External URLs